Juliane of Nassau-Siegen (1587–1643): Biography

 In the autumn of 1623, troops of the Catholic League under Tilly were quartered in Hesse-Kassel.
-Maurice’s diplomatic trips to the Protestant courts in Northern Germany were, despite the hectic schedule, clearly escapist.
+Maurice's diplomatic trips to the Protestant courts in Northern Germany were, despite the hectic schedule, clearly escapist.
 Not only the Hessian estates of the realm, but also Juliane publicly accused him of having led the country to ruin and then abandoned it.
 When the estates independently entered into negotiations with Tilly to obtain the withdrawal of the troops of the Catholic League or at least a reduction in the war burden, Maurice accused them of treason.
 The breach that thus occurred was definitive.
 The estates, the councillors and Juliane in particular urged Maurice to resign from government.
 On 17 March 1627, he was forced to resign in favour of his son William V. Prior to this, Juliane had managed to secure a quarter of Hesse-Kassel – the so-called Rotenburger Quart – for her and her children in the House Treaty of 12 February 1627, in order to secure their income.
 From this quarter, after her sons Herman and Frederick died without heirs, emerged the cadet branch Hesse-Rheinfels-Rotenburg, founded by Landgrave Ernest.

 In the family conflict with Maurice, who fought with her over money, household goods and the education of the children, Juliane first defended her own interests and then those of her children, but without coming to a confrontation with her stepson, the ruling Landgrave William V. But she was also very active in the conflict within her own Nassau-Siegen family.
-She stood up for the Calvinists in the county of Nassau-Siegen who suffered from the recatholicisation attempts of her brother John VIII, who had converted to the Catholic Church and was in Spanish service.
+She stood up for the Calvinists in the county of Nassau-Siegen who suffered from the recatholicisation attempts of her brother John VIII the Younger, who had converted to the Catholic Church and was in Spanish service.